-See, e.g., Rules 7510(a) and 7520 (trade reporting fees and connectivity charges for the ADF) and Rule 7620A (trade reporting fees for the FINRA/Nasdaq TRF).
+&lt;sup>12 See, e.g., Rules 7510(a) and 7520 (trade reporting fees and connectivity charges for the ADF) and Rule 7620A (trade reporting fees for the FINRA/ Nasdaq TRF).

-See Securities Exchange Release No. 79050 (October 5, 2016), 81 FR 70462 (October 12, 2016) (SR-FINRA-2016-037).
+&lt;sup>13 See Securities Exchange Release No. 79050 (October 5, 2016), 81 FR 70462 (October 12, 2016) (SR-FINRA-2016-037).

-&quot;ATS shares" are shares of NMS stocks executed within a member's alternative trading system ("ATS") and "non-ATS shares" are shares of NMS stocks executed OTC by a member outside of an ATS.
+&lt;sup>14 "ATS shares" are shares of NMS stocks executed within a member's alternative trading system ("ATS") and "non-ATS shares" are shares of NMS stocks executed OTC by a member outside of an ATS.

-See otctransparency.finra.org/otctransparency/AtsIssueData.
+&lt;sup>15 See otctransparency.finra.org/otctransparency/ AtsIssueData.

-Pursuant to Rule 6110, FINRA publishes on its OTC Transparency Data Website the number of shares and trades by security executed OTC ("Trading Information") by each ATS and member firm with a trade reporting obligation under FINRA rules.
-Trading Information published on FINRA's Web site is derived directly from OTC trades reported by the member firm to the FINRA Facilities.
+&lt;sup>16 Pursuant to Rule 6110, FINRA publishes on its OTC Transparency Data website the number of shares and trades by security executed OTC ("Trading Information") by each ATS and member firm with a trade reporting obligation under FINRA rules.
+Trading Information published on FINRA's website is derived directly from OTC trades reported by the member firm to the FINRA Facilities.

-b. the total number of all shares reported to the Consolidated Tape Association ("CTA") or the Nasdaq Securities Information Processor ("UTP SIP"), as applicable, during that period.
+Securities Information Processor ("UTP SIP"), as applicable, during that period.